 Introduction to SSL Certificate

-To establish a secure connection, the browser and the server need an SSL certificate, sometimes also called a digital certificate.
+To establish a secure connection, the browser and the server need an SSL certificate, sometimes called a digital certificate.

-This certificate is installed on the webserver and serves two functions:
+This certificate is installed on the web server and serves two functions:

 - Authenticating the identity of the website meaning, it guarantees the visitor that the website is not fake.